King Charles has cancer and is stepping back from public duties

 Similar messages were also issued by leaders of each of the devolved governments and Commons Speaker Sir Lindsay Hoyle, while former prime minister Boris Johnson wrote: “The whole country will be rooting for the King today.
 Best wishes to Charles III for a full and speedy recovery.”

-Prior to his coronation, Charles was the longest-serving heir to the throne in history and the cancer diagnosis is likely to be a hugely painful professional setback.
+Prior to his coronation, Charles was the longest-serving heir to the throne in history, and the cancer diagnosis is likely to be a painful professional setback.

 Since becoming King, he has hit the ground running with a trio of overseas state visits, before hosting two incoming state visits as well as undertaking hundreds of public engagements – highlighting the fitness and vigour of a man in his 70s managing a challenging workload.

-Prince William is due to return to official duties this week, beginning with an investure, while his wife continues to recuperate at home following her abdominal surgery.
+Prince William is due to return to official duties this week, beginning with an investiture, while his wife continues to recuperate at home following her abdominal surgery.

 She is not expected to return to public duties until after Easter, but is said to be in good spirits at Adelaide Cottage, near Windsor Castle.